No More (band): Biography

 In 1984 Thorsten Hartung (bass) joined the band.
-In the slipstream of the "Suicide Commando" success No More started to tour Germany and the Netherlands but soon refuse to play the song.
-No More decided to go separate ways at the end of 1986, shortly after finishing their album "Hysteria".

-Tina Sanudakura und Andy A. Schwarz form the band Nijinsky Style.
+In the slipstream of the "Suicide Commando" success No More started to tour Germany and the Netherlands but soon refused to play the song.
+No More decided to go their separate ways at the end of 1986, shortly after finishing their album "Hysteria".
+Tina Sanudakura and Andy A. Schwarz formed the band Nijinsky Style.

-In 2006 No More (condensed in the duo Tina Sanudakura and Andy A. Schwarz) release a new album called "Remake/Remodel".

-At the end of 2008 they start touring again and in January 2010 the single "Sunday Mitternacht / A Rose Is A Rose" is released.
+In 2006 No More (condensed to the duo Tina Sanudakura and Andy A. Schwarz) released a new album called "Remake/Remodel".
+At the end of 2008 they started touring again and in January 2010 the single "Sunday Mitternacht / A Rose Is A Rose" was released.
 The album "Midnight People & Lo-Life Stars" was released in March 2010, followed by the 2012 album "Sisyphus".

 In 2015 the band turned to a more Pop orientated sound with the release of the single "Stardust Youth" and the album "Silence & Revolt".